Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 3. Weight Loss: Kimchi is low in calories and carbohydrates, making it an effective food to help encourage weight loss.
 Consuming less calories will lead to a larger caloric deficit, or more simply put, burning more calories than consumed, helping to shed fat.

-4. Heart Healthy: Kimchi has been studied to decrease cholesterol, which in turn decreases a person’s risk of heart disease, cardiac arrest, and stroke.5
+4. Heart Healthy: Kimchi has been studied to decrease cholesterol, which in turn decreases a person’s risk of heart disease, cardiac arrest, and stroke.7

-Remember, eating healthy foods is arguably the most important of the 3 steps to lose weight, so don’t be afraid to incorporate kimchi into a meal plan.
+Keep in mind, prioritizing healthy eating is arguably the most crucial of the 3 steps to lose weight, so don’t hesitate to include kimchi in your meal plan.

 The Best Keto Kimchi Brands (Low Carb Kimchi Brands To Try)

-When it comes to the question “is kimchi keto,” low carb dieters can’t be too careful.
+When it comes to the keto-friendliness of kimchi, low carb dieters can’t be too careful.
 Ketoers should be aware that some kimchi brands have added sugars, making certain products have higher amounts of carbohydrates.

 Check out the brands below for a comprehensive list of best kimchi products that are completely keto approved and have no sugar added!